anniehedgpeth/workflow/local-cookbook-development.md

  - [MH:](https://github.com/mhedgpeth/mhedgpeth.github.io/blob/master/_drafts/local-cookbook-development-notes.md) `-a` or `--auto-correct` to auto-correct offenses

 ### How to be selective about the rules you run
  - Each cookbook has its own `.rubocop.yml` file, which means that each cookbook may have its own set of enabled, disabled, and custom rules.
 That said, it’s more common for all cookbooks to have the same set of enabled, disabled, and custom rules.
-When RuboCop is run against a cookbook, the full set of enabled and disabled rules (as defined the `enabled.yml` and `disabled.yml` files in RuboCop itself) are loaded first, and are then compared against the settings in the cookbook’s `.rubocop.yml` file.
+When RuboCop is run against a cookbook, the full set of enabled and disabled rules (as defined in the `enabled.yml` and `disabled.yml` files in RuboCop itself) are loaded first and are then compared against the settings in the cookbook’s `.rubocop.yml` file.

 ```ruby
 NAME_OF_RULE: